anhkhoadx/ProximalAPI-Docs/README.md

 a) **MAC address**

 The most common harwareId used by our system is the MAC address.
 A **media access control address** (**MAC address**) is a unique identifier assigned to network interfaces for communications on the physical network segment.
-MAC addresses are used as a network address for most IEEE 802 network technologies, including Ethernet.
+MAC addresses are used as a network address for most IEEE 802 network technologies, including Ethernet; and in the case of Wi-Fi and Bluetooth, this MAC address is transmitted around many wireless devices to identify the device.

 There are many ways of writing a MAC address.
 For ease of reading, our system converts all valid MAC addresses to what we call _the normalized version_.
 This is a variant of the standard IEEE 802, with six groups of capitalized hexadecimal digits, separated by colons (:) in transmission order.

     A normalized MAC address: